OpenEvalProject/evals/manuscripts/elife-99263/v2/manuscript.md

 In summary, these approaches stratify our results in a useful manner: first, the DV clusters in which the two ventralized mutants behave consistently represent better the RNA expression patterns; second, proteins with strong fold-changes are more likely to represent the distribution of the corresponding RNA.

-## The phosphoproteome of embryonic cell populations during gastrulation
+### The phosphoproteome of embryonic cell populations during gastrulation

 Changes in the abundance of phosphosites may occur for two reasons: either the protein itself varies in abundance, or the protein level is constant, but the protein is differentially phosphorylated.
 Combinations of these cases are possible, and protein abundance may be affected by phosphorylation itself.
 Since we know the changes in protein abundance, we can distinguish these cases by comparing the full proteome against the phospho-proteome (with the caveat that, for technical reasons, our measurements were done on parallel experiments rather than on the identical samples).
 1765 of the phospho-proteins (96%) we identified were ones that we also found in the proteome, whereas 82 had not been detected in the proteome (Figure 5A).
 We found that most of the changes in phosphorylation were in proteins for which the level of the host protein was unchanged (black and white boxes in Figure 5B; 67 to 82% of the protein-phosphosite pairs).
 Among those for which the host protein showed differential abundance, 7–13% of their phosphosites changed in the same direction (both protein abundance and phosphorylation up, or both down), and 10–19% changed in the opposite direction.

 ![Figure 5.](https://cdn.elifesciences.org/articles/99263/elife-99263-fig5-v2.jpg)

 **Figure 5.:** (A) Match between detected protein groups in the proteomic and phosphoproteomic experiments.
 Left: light blue: protein groups detected in proteomes (LFQ); overlay between light blue and yellow: protein groups detected both in proteomic and phosphoproteomic experiments; non-overlapping yellow: protein groups not detected in proteomes but detected in phosphoproteomes.
 Right: pink: phosphosites hosted by a protein group detected in the proteomic analyses; magenta, phosphosites that could not be matched to a protein group detected in the proteomes.
 (B) Correlation between the fold changes (FCs) of phosphosites and their host proteins in DV mutants vs. wild type.
 Correlations: FC of protein and phosphosite are both positive (green) or negative (blue).
 Anti-correlation: FC of protein and phosphosite have different signs (red and magenta).
 No correlation: protein levels are unchanged but phosphosite FC is positive (white) or negative (black).
 Bars represent the number of phosphosite-host protein pairs falling in each correlation category within each DV mutant vs. wild type comparison.
-(C) Two different representations, a histogram and a swarm plot, of the deviation parameter (in log2 scale) calculated for each of the two ventralized genotypes (D: dorsalized, L: lateralized, Vtl: Toll/10Bdef, Vsp: spn27A/exdef).
+(C) Two different representations, a histogram and a swarm plot, of the deviation parameter (in log2 scale) calculated for each of the two ventralized genotypes (D: dorsalized, L: lateralized, Vtl: Toll10B/def, Vsp: spn27Aex/def).
 This was done once for all phosphosites present in all genotypes, and once only for those that were ANOVA positive.
 In the swarm plot, each dot represents a phosphosite.
 The y-axis for the histograms is shown on the left, for swarm plots on the right.
 Blue bars show the median with interquartile range (IQR).
 The median is close to zero and the IQRs range from –0.2387 to 0.3197.
 The dotted line indicates the 0.35 and –0.35 deviation in swarm plots.
 Histograms and swarm plots were assembled with phosphosites detected in all genotypes.
 (D) Clustergram of the hierarchical clustering of 3433 phosphosites.
 Z-scores were calculated using the thresholded fold changes between mutants and wild type.
 Coloured boxes indicate the clusters with consistent behavior for the two ventralising genotypes (for color-coding see Figure 3D).
 Numbers identify the different clusters for reference across panels, and are equivalent to the proteome (Figure 3B and C).
 (E) Detection and predicted regulation (DV clusters) of Rho pathway proteins and phosphoproteins (left panel) and the corresponding phosphosites (right panel).
 Colors mark proteins, phosphoproteins or phosphosites in DV clusters with ventralized consistent behavior(DV clusters 1, 2, 5, 6, 9, and 12).
 Gray boxes represent the detection of a particular protein or phosphoprotein in the wild type genotype.
 White boxes represent an increased or decreased abundance in all DV mutants vs. wild type.
 (F) log2 fold changes (FC) of known phosphosites in sqh: T21 (top) and S22 (center) and tsr/cofilin S3 (bottom).
 Dotted lines indicate log2 FC = 0, 0.35 and –0.35.
-Colors depict DV mutant genotypes and their corresponding comparisons against wild type: blue: dorsalized, magenta: lateralized, yellow: ventralized (Toll/def and 10Bspn27A/def).
+Colors depict DV mutant genotypes and their corresponding comparisons against wild type: blue: dorsalized, magenta: lateralized, yellow: ventralized (Toll10B/def and spn27Aex/def).
 Bars depict mean and standard error of the mean across replicates.
 Absence of a dot indicates the protein was not detected in a particular condition or log2 FC calculation not feasible, absence of error bars in log2 intensity indicate protein was detected in a single replicate.
-Dotted line indicates log2 FC = 0 and log2 FC = 0.35 (for phosphosites). (exG) Correlation matrices using Pearson correlation coefficient between the fold changes of each mutant vs. wild type comparison in the phosphoproteome experiment.
+Dotted line indicates log2 FC = 0 and log2 FC = 0.35 (for phosphosites).
+(G) Correlation matrices using Pearson correlation coefficient between the fold changes of each mutant vs. wild type comparison in the phosphoproteome experiment.
 (H) Pie chart showing the number of phosphosites allocated to each DV class in (C).

 We tested if the phospho-proteomes fitted the 'linear model' (i.e. whether the sum of the weighted mutant values corresponded to the measured values in the wildtype) and found that the majority of the phosphosites did (Figure 5C, Supplementary file 6).
 Among the strongly deviating phosphoproteins, we find a number of kinases with known morphogenetic functions, such as Par-1, SRC42A and nucleoside-diphosphate kinase (awd) (Figure 3—figure supplement 1E, Supplementary file 13).

 We clustered the phosphosites using the same procedure as for the proteome.
 After excluding sites that were unchanged or up- or down-regulated in the same direction in all mutants, clustering the remaining 3433 phosphosites again yielded 14 DV clusters (Figure 5D and H, Supplementary file 7).
 The two ventralising mutants now clustered together, and the dorsalized mutant showed the most distinct behavior (Figure 5G, compare to Figure 3E).

-## Emergence of differentially regulated networks of proteins and phosphoproteins along the DV cell populations
+### Emergence of differentially regulated networks of proteins and phosphoproteins along the DV cell populations

 One aim of this study was to find cellular components that are differentially modified along the DV axis and that are candidates for regulating cell shape.
 Most likely, these cellular components are regulated by protein complexes or interacting protein networks, as already known for the regulation of actomyosin by the Rho pathway and some components of adherens junctions.
 Rho is activated and necessary for cell shape changes in the mesoderm, but we do not know the full set of the components of the pathway that are modulated in the mesoderm or elsewhere along the DV axis.
 We therefore looked at this pathway.
 Of 24 proteins associated with Rho signaling, we detected 21 in the wild type and at least one of the mutants (Figure 5E).
 Most, including the myosin light chain, occurred at similar levels in all genotypes, except Cofilin/Twinstar, Moesin, and Profilin/chickadee, which were more abundant in the ectodermal cell populations (clusters D and DL).